Capital Idea Houston Awarded a $2m Department of Labor Building Pathways to Infrastructure Jobs Grant

 Collaboration with Houston Community College (HCC):

 CIH has partnered with Houston Community College for over 14 years, developing successful education and training projects.
-The collaboration on this grant extends into new program offerings and sponsorships, including cybersecurity, solar photovoltaic technology, machining technology, electric vehicle service technology, smart building technology, and artificial intelligence.
+The collaboration on this grant extends into new program offerings and sponsorships.

 Grant Program Details:

 CIH will serve 425 job seekers over the course of 5 years.
-For the purposes of this grant program, CIH outlines four key initiatives: Credentialed Training through HCC short-term certification programs, Work-based Learning Opportunities in collaboration with employer partners for incumbent workers, Worker-Centered Strategies guided by the Departments of Commerce and Labor's Good Job Principles, and Incumbent Worker Upskilling in partnership with both HCC and employer partners.
+For the purposes of this grant program, CIH outlines four key initiatives: Credentialed Training through HCC short-term certification programs, Work-based Learning Opportunities in collaboration with employer partners for incumbent workers in partnership with both HCC and employer partners.

 About Capital IDEA Houston: